 His first contact with a Custom Knifemaker was with Mr. Frank Centofante.
 According to Mel, "I truly believe that without his help and friendship, I would not be here today, involved in Custom Knifemaking and the commercial Knife industry".

 Mel joined the Knifemakers Guild in 1976, "I have served on many levels of the knifemakers guild during my knifemaker career."

 Mel's education and career background is in Mechanical and Civil engineering.
-He is a instructor at the ABS school in Washington, Arkansas and the Alabama Forge Council.
+He was an instructor at the ABS school in Washington, Arkansas and the Alabama Forge Council.
 According to Mel "Teaching is very gratifying and I enjoy it immensely."

-He also designs knives for then popular and innovative Benchmade Knife Company in Oregon City, Oregon.
+He also designed knives for popular and innovative Benchmade Knife Company in Oregon City, Oregon.
 "I am priviliged to serve as a Director of Benchmade Knives, a great company to work with.
 I attend approximately 6 knife shows a year."